t3kit/t3kit_vagrant/README.md

 4. Add git tag: `git tag 1.0.2`
 5. Push to the server: `git push`
 6. Push tags to the server: `git push --tags`

+***

+##Windows specific

+1. curl shipped with vagrant might be wrong, please download new one and replace it: http://curl.haxx.se/latest.cgi?curl=win64-ssl-sspi
+2. there is a known problem with windows 10 virtualbox, please tryt following workarounds if they work for you - https://laracasts.com/discuss/channels/general-discussion/windows-10-vagrant-virtualbox-homestead